tinc package makes /rc.newwanip looping forever

 I temporary blocked the loop by disabling the OPT interface associated with tap0:

 Sep 29 16:59:39 pfsense php-fpm: /rc.linkup: Linkup detected on disabled interface...IgnoringBut in this way I'm not able to use that interface for NAT and specific firewall rules any longer.

-#2 Updated by Andrew Hotlab over 1 year ago
+#2 Updated by Andrew Hotlab almost 2 years ago

 I guess I found a workaround: define a static IP address into the interface, then enable it and use in firewall and outbound NAT rules.
 In this way

 rc.newwanip does not seems to try restarting all packages anymore:

 Oct 21 17:05:12 pfsense check_reload_status: Linkup starting tap0 Oct 21 17:05:12 pfsense kernel: tap0: link state changed to UP Oct 21 17:05:14 pfsense php-fpm: /rc.linkup: Hotplug event detected for VPN_TINC(opt4) static IP (10.1.2.1 ) Oct 21 17:05:14 pfsense check_reload_status: rc.newwanip starting tap0 Oct 21 17:05:14 pfsense check_reload_status: Reloading filter Oct 21 17:05:15 pfsense php-fpm: /rc.newwanip: rc.newwanip: Info: starting on tap0.
 Oct 21 17:05:15 pfsense php-fpm: /rc.newwanip: rc.newwanip: on (IP address: 10.1.2.1) (interface: VPN_TINC[opt4]) (real interface: tap0).
 Oct 21 17:05:15 pfsense check_reload_status: Reloading filter

 The solution seems pretty stable at this moment.
 Need more time to check it effectively.